Aliases for GRB14 Gene

-GRB14 (Growth Factor Receptor-Bound Protein 14) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Hemostasis.
+GRB14 (Growth Factor Receptor Bound Protein 14) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and EGFR1 Signaling Pathway.
 GO annotations related to this gene include SH3/SH2 adaptor activity.
-An important paralog of this gene is GRB10.
+An important paralog of this gene is GRB7.

 UniProtKB/Swiss-Prot for GRB14 Gene